pymumu/smartdns/ReadMe.md

     * Domain name matching supports ignoring specific domain names, and can be individually matched to IPv4, IPV6, and supports diversified customization.
     * Enhance the ad blocking feature, return SOA record, this block ads better;
     * IPV4, IPV6 dual stack IP optimization mechanism, in the case of dual network, choose the fastest network.
-    * Supports the latest TLS protocol and provides secure DNS query capabilities.
+    * Supports the latest TLS, HTTPS protocol and provides secure DNS query capabilities.
     * DNS anti-poison mechanism, and a variety of mechanisms to avoid DNS pollution.
     * ECS support, the query results are better and more accurate.
     * IP blacklist support, ignoring the blacklist IP to make domain name queries better and more accurate.